aia-elkashef/ETL-Pipeline-using-Airflow/README.md

 # ETL-Pipeline-using-Airflow-IBM-Final-project

+## This is the Final-project of ETL and Data Pipelines with Shell, Airflow and Kafka Course - IBM Data Engineering PROFESSIONAL CERTIFICATE on Coursera

-#### The project aims to decongest the national highways by analyzing the road traffic data from different toll plazas.
+The project aims to decongest the national highways by analyzing the road traffic data from different toll plazas.
 Each highway is operated by a different toll operator with different IT setups that use different file formats.

 #### The job is to create a data pipeline that collects data available in different formats and, consolidates it into a single file.